matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 Note: **Green is NEVER used** since it implies something safe

-# Specifics

-If there are specific switches use the can be defined here.
-If it is impossible to make a standard there.
-The switch will be in the Preflight check but can **NOT be for essential operations**

 ## ALL

 ### Dual rate

-ORANGE =Dual rate on top left next to mode
+ORANGE = Dual rate on top left next to mode

-Philosophy: Sometimes one does not know the control effectiveness at higher or lower speed.
-To be able to give more or less authorith a switch can be assigned as a so called "Dual-Rate" switch. next to mode since often neede when switching to manual mode pull back 2 at the same time.
+Philosophy: Sometimes one does not know the control effectiveness at a higher or slower speed.
+To be able to give more or less authority a switch can be assigned as a so-called "Dual-Rate" switch. next to mode since often neede when switching to manual mode pull back 2 at the same time.

-### Drop/cam or other trigger
+### Drop/cam or other triggers

 CLICK = PURPLE on the right side
 Philosophy: Sometimes one wants to perform a on time pulse action like take picture, drop store, tupple etc.
-For this the CLICK switch is used
+For this, the CLICK switch is used

 ## Transitional